spatialthoughts/qgis-tutorials/source/docs/3/nearest_neighbor_analysis.rst

   .. image:: /static/3/nearest_neighbor_analysis/images/03.png
      :align: center

-4. Click the :guilabel:`...` button next to :guilabel:`File name`.
-Depending upon the operating system, you may or may not view the file at the downloaded location.
-In File formats, switch to :guilabel:`All files (*; .)` to view the tsv file then, browse to the downloaded ``earthquakes-2021-11-25_13-39-30_+0530.tsv`` file.
-Once loaded, the :guilabel:`File Format` and :guilabel:`Geometry Definition` fields should be auto-populated with correct values.
-Cross verify it with the markings below if required update field acordingly.
+4. Click the :guilabel:`...` button next to :guilabel:`File name` and browse to the downloaded ``earthquakes-2021-11-25_13-39-30_+0530.tsv`` file.
+Depending upon the operating system, you may not see the file at the downloaded directory.
+If that is the case, switch to :guilabel:`All files (*; .)` in the :guilabel:`Choose a Delimited Text File to Open` dialog.
+Once opened, select  :guilabel:`Custom delimiters` in the :guilabel:`File format` section, and check ``Tab``.
+In the :guilabel:`Geometry definition` section, choose :guilabel:`Point coordinates`.
+By default :guilabel:`X field` and :guilabel:`Y field`  values will be auto-populated with the appropriate fields in the input.
+In our case, they are ``Longitude`` and ``Latitude``.
+You can leave the :guilabel:`Geometry CRS` to the default ``EPSG:4326 - WGS 84`` CRS.
+If your file contains coordinates in a different CRS, you could select the appropriate CRS here.
 Click :guilabel:`Add` followed by :guilabel:`Close`.

   .. image:: /static/3/nearest_neighbor_analysis/images/04.png
      :align: center